nocalhost/nocalhost.github.io/docs/guides/develop-service-vpn.md

 ### How to use it

-#### open VPN replace mode
+#### Enter VPN proxy mode

 ![vscode](/img/vpn/vpn-replace-start-all.png)

-- on Windows, you will see a promote with full screen, remember chose yes
+- on Windows, you will see a prompt with full screen, remember chose yes

 ![vscode](/img/vpn/vpn-replace-sudo-password-windows.png)